 In my capacity as a reviewer of portfolios, it is crucial to our common investment that the artist come prepared with some understanding of what I do and what I can offer."

-Walter Bergmoser is currently Rector of Berliner Technische Kunsthochschule and Head of the school's BA photography programme.
-As an educator in the past, he has previously been the head of photography at the Bauhaus University in Weimar, a lecturer at TaiK, University of Art and Design in Helsinki, and a lecturer at Famu, Film and Photography University in Prague.
+Walter Bergmoser is currently Vice Dean of the faculty of Art and Design at UE (University of Europe) and Academic Leader of the Campus of UE in Berlin.
+As an educator in the past, he has previously been the Rector of Berliner Technische Kunsthochschule and Head of the school's MA photography program, Professor for Photography at Chung Ang University in Seoul South Korea, Visiting Professor at Textile University at Wuhan China, the head of photography at the Bauhaus University in Weimar (Faculty of Architecture), a lecturer at TaiK, University of Art and Design in Helsinki, and a lecturer at Famu, Film and Photography University in Prague.

-In recent years, Walter has been Director of portfolio reviews for the European Month of Photography in Berlin (2014), Curator of the exhibition Fast Break featuring Korean photography in Tampere, Finland (2012), and Director and Chief Curator of the Daegu Photo Biennale in South Korea (2010).
+In recent years, Walter has been Member of the jury committee for the European Month of Photography Berlin (2018), Director of portfolio reviews for the European Month of Photography in Berlin (2014), Curator of the exhibition Fast Break, featuring Korean photography in Tampere, Finland (2012), and Director and Chief Curator of the Daegu Photo Biennale in South Korea (2010).

 He has reviewed portfolios at festivals such as PhotoIreland (2012) and European Month of Photography in Bratislava (2008-2011).

 Besides visual excellence, one of my top passions is storytelling.
 I can help you in your editing process, give you some insights into the publishing world and share my contacts with you.

 You may be a beginner or an experienced artist – there is always the challenge and chance to move higher.
 I am committed to helping you make this move happen.